 This IELTS Speaking post focuses on the complete answer package for Cambridge IELTS 13 Test 3 Speaking full test.
-Here, I’ve offered answers or solutions for Part 1, Part 2 and Part 3.
+Here, I’ve offered answers or solutions for Part 1, Part 2, and Part 3.
 The candidates may make necessary changes where needed to suit the answers for their own circumstances.
-Hopefully, this post will be useful for the newcomers in IELTS who have major difficulties in understanding the test.
+Hopefully, this post will be useful for newcomers to IELTS who have major difficulties understanding the test.

 When you go shopping, do you prefer to pay for things in cash or by card?
 [Why?]

-At present, most of the shopping centers and marketplaces are digitalized and people prefer to take debit or credit cards with them.
-I am no exception.
+At present, most of the shopping centers and marketplaces are digitalized and people prefer to take debit or credit cards with them and I am no exception.
 I prefer to pay through cards to cash because it can be easily carried and it is safer than carrying a large sum of money.
-I can be free hassles like from counting cash money also.
+This way I can be free of hassles like counting cash money also.

 Do you ever save money to buy special things?
 [Why/Why not?]

-Would you ever take a job which had low pay?
+Would you ever take a job that had low pay?
 [Why/Why not?]

-Would winning a lot of money make a big difference to your life?
+Would winning a lot of money make a big difference in your life?
 [Why/Why not?]

 It certainly will.
 Nowadays, in this competitive world, earning a lot of money in a legal way is quite challenging.
 In this case, if I win a large of sum money in a legal way, I can actually change my lifestyle and think about doing something more profitable so that I can shape not only my own future but also can provide something better to my family.
 So, winning a lot of money will surely help me.

-Click the following links for practicing other Speaking Part 1 topics:
+Click the following links for practicing other Speaking Part 1 topic:

 - friends, home, family, food, free time/pastime